 Here’s how I think people should figure out how much to charge… for anything.
 It all starts with figuring out how much your time is worth.
 When I first started working for myself, this was a hard lesson to learn.
-When you work for $18 an hour for someone else and then someone asks you how much your worth, your first thought is…”I dunno… $18 an hour?”
+When you work for $18 an hour for someone else and then someone asks you how much you’re worth, your first thought is…”I dunno… $18 an hour?”

 I have a calculated formula for figuring out how much I should charge for my services.
 Here it is, in all its glory.